 Now when you know a little more about WordPress and hopefully can differ the WordPress.org and WordPress.com versions.
 Feel free choose what you think is best and suitable for you (if you choose to use WordPress as a blog platform?).
 But for us old-timers who have been around for a while, of course, the only version we use is WordPress.org and a self-hosted installation.

 If we continue and goes a little deeper and talk development and what’s behind the surface.
-What you see in the frontend is only a fraction of what goes on behind the scenes (a lot of heavy and technical stuff), but I will spare you and not go into more details on how technologies like PHP, MySQL, jQuery, CSS and HTML works.
+What you see in the frontend is only a fraction of what goes on behind the scenes (a lot of heavy and technical stuff), but I will spare you and not go into more details on how technologies like PHP, MySQL, jQuery, CSS, and HTML work.

 In today’s article, instead, I want to highlight a diverse collection of WordPress Cheat Sheets that can be very useful in various fields and the cheat sheets include items such as basic template files, template hierarchy, functions, how WordPress Loop works to the easy-to-use keyboard shortcuts.